(note: I’m now a vaguely spiritual neopagan witchy-type. Otherwise, I stand by pretty much everything here)

 Part One here.

 Christian philosophers often solve this dilemma by stating that God is synonymous with morality, that he is the higher moral standard from which all goodness emanates.
 This is a logical solution, but when combined with the Old Testament God you end up with some tricky questions.
 Was it really moral to condone rape and genocide?
-There are multiple solutions, including believing there was something special about those circumstances, rejecting Biblical infallibility, or simply accepting that its a question humans might not have an answer to, and for the purpose of this post I don’t really care which one you believe in, with one exception.
-Those who believe that their religion gives them a right to dictate my actions, that its imperative to outlaw homosexuality, to censor books I read and write, to forbid me from living a psychologically stable life as my preferred gender, they tend to believe that morality is whatever God says it is, that he is never wrong, that he has never changed his mind and that the Bible is infallible.
+There are multiple solutions, including believing there was something special about those circumstances, rejecting Biblical infallibility, or simply accepting that it is a question humans might not have an answer to, and for the purpose of this post I don’t really care which one you believe in, with one exception.
+Those who believe that their religion gives them a right to dictate my actions – including criminalizing homosexuality, censoring books I read and write, forbidding me from living a psychologically stable life as my preferred gender – they tend to believe that morality is whatever God says it is.
+They believe that he is never wrong, that he has never changed his mind and that the Bible is infallible.
 In essence, they pick the second prong of the Eurythpro dilemma.
 They say, whatever God declares moral is moral, no matter how wrong it seems to us, and you must never question him.